Who we are:

 * Promote respect for human rights, in particular freedom of speech and free access to information.
 ITeM has pioneered the use of electronic networks as ideal tools for these purposes.

 * Promote national and international networking among citizen organizations, for the exchange of experiences and the design and implementation of common interest actions.

-* Contribute to study, assess and solve the problems affecting the Third World.
-ITeM conducts research, disseminates its findings and furthers the adoption of policies aimed at implementing solutions.
+* ITeM conducts research, disseminates its findings and furthers the adoption of policies aimed at implementing solutions.

 * Extracted from the ITeM’s charter and its programs of action.

 The Third World Institute performs information, communication and education activities on an international level, concerning development and environment-related activities.
 It is a civil society organization, working for civil society, which encourages citizen involvement in global decision-making processes.

 ITeM’s foundational activity was the publication of the The World Guide (formerly the “Third World Guide”), a reference book conceived as an educational resource.
 The publication of the Guide in CD-ROM format (in cooperation with the University of Uppsala in 1990) was a pioneering exercise in digitalisation of a high volume of information.
 ITeM researched and developed the first Uruguayan Internet service provider (the Chasque Network) to the public outside the university.
 All other projects launched since then have revolved, in one way or another, around information and communications as the basis of education and democracy.